composewell/streamly/design/module-organization.md

 In some other cases such modules are named after the class name (e.g. see the array package for an example).
 This is more appropriate when there is no single hierarchy where we can place the ".Class" module.
-For example, we have arrays in Data.Array, Memory.Array, we have to choose one over the other to place the ".Class" module for an array abstraction.
+For example, we have arrays in Data.Array, Memory.Mutable.Array, we have to choose one over the other to place the ".Class" module for an array abstraction.
 Alternatively, we can choose "Data.IsArray" instead.